Recently, I had the opportunity to spend three days with students at the University of Oregon as part of an Executives In Residence program.

-To illustrate how little time all of us have I noted that assuming someone at my age of fifty, has twenty good years left, and that every ten weeks I was using up 1 percent of my remaining life.
+To illustrate how little time all of us have I noted that assuming someone at my age of fifty, if lucky, had twenty five good years left, before things began to fray, and that every quarter, I was using up 1 percent of my remaining life.

 In order to make this relevant to students, I reminded them that they had fifty years left and in the course of their four years of college they would be expending 8% of their time bank.

 In order to determine how to spend our time and what to get agitated about and what to let be, it is always important to keep in mind that time is the only real currency we have and we should spend it well.